DarBarri/Paralles/README.md

 # Paralles
-curently done only task 1
+curently done only task 1 and partually 2